hyperledger-cacti/cacti/rfcs/formats/communication/relay.md

 }
 ```

-`policy` field specifies the [verification policy](../policies/proofs-verification) to be used for this query.
+* `policy`: specifies the [verification policy](../policies/proofs-verification) to be used for this query.
-`address` stores the view address.
+* `address`: stores the view address.
 More on addressing [here](../views/addressing).
-Rest fields are self explanatory.
+* `requesting_relay`: id for the local relay (Optional, by default is filled by the relay to which this message is sent).
+* `requesting_network`: id for the local network to which this client application belongs.
+* `certificate`: X509 Certificate in PEM format of the requesting client (to authenticate membership of the client to the requesting network, and also used for access control).
+* `requestor_signature`: Digital signature over concatenation of `address` and `nonce` by client, to ensure that the query has not been tampered with.
+* `nonce`: used to avoid replay attacks by entities masquerading as an application.
+* `requesting_org`: Organization id to which this client application belongs.

 **Example:**